LESC-Unicamp/Supplementary-materials/Phase-behaviour-of-hard-clover-shaped-platelets/Free-energy-methods/README.md

     - Nonconvex clover-shaped particles composed of four identical cylinders
     - Two cross-sectional arrangements with different degrees of concavity

-4. Monte Carlo Sampling
-    - Canonical ensemble (NVT)
+4. Canonical Moves
-    - Translational moves
+    - Translation
-    - Rotational moves (Quaternion Algebra)
+    - Rotation (Quaternion Algebra)
-    - Hard-core overlap detection
-    - Automatic adjustment of maximum translational and rotational displacements during equilibration

 5. Numerical Integration
     - Monte Carlo integration for the orientational contribution to <code>A0</code>
     - 20-point Gauss–Legendre quadrature for <code>ΔA2</code> and <code>ΔAfield</code>

 6. Additional Features
-    - Fixed or non-fixed pseudorandom number generator (PRNG) seeds
-    - Optional OVITO-compatible trajectory output
     - OpenMP parallelization of overlap-detection routines

 ## <a name="language"></a>Language